 The short answer is, “Yes”.
 The longer answer is, “Hell Yes.”
 While your Twitter follows and Facebook likes do not factor in Google's page ranking, they do have a direct correlation to the number of visitors your parent website receives.

-Your social media presence is still a powerful tool that can be used to increase awareness of your brand, and to drive traffic to your website.
+Your social media presence is still a powerful tool that can be used to increase awareness of your brand and drive traffic to your website.

 The debate over social signals and page ranking seems to have come to an end, at least for the time being.
 No doubt the future will bring further changes, as Google finds new ways to incorporate social media data into its page ranking algorithms.